 Of Joyce El-Khoury’s performance as Violetta in her recent Royal Opera House, Covent Garden (ROH) debut, the Independent wrote: “Her pianissimi are exquisite, her coloratura is bold, fearless and flawless, and the expressiveness of her sound grips the heart”.
 She is embracing her gift for bel canto repertoire with the recent release of her debut solo album ‘Écho’ with maestro Carlo Rizzi and The Hallé Orchestra (Opera Rara).

-Joyce starts the 2018/2019 season in her hometown Toronto as Tatyana/EUGEN ONEGIN at the Canadian Opera Company before she leaves to Australia to sing Mimi/LA BOHEME and Elisabetta/ROBERTO DEVEREUX at the Welsh National Opera.
-She will also reprise this role in a Gala performance in Karslruhe.
-In addition to that she will also sing Recitals in Toronto, Montreal and Paris.
+The 2018/2019 season included Tatyana/EUGEN ONEGIN at the Canadian Opera Company before she went to Australia to sing Mimi/LA BOHEME and then sang Elisabetta/ROBERTO DEVEREUX at the Welsh National Opera.
+She also reprisec this role in a Gala performance in Karslruhe.
+In addition to that she also sang Recitals in Toronto, Montreal and Paris.

 After an acclaimed Glyndebourne Festival debut in the summer of 2017 (Violetta in LA TRAVIATA), Ms. El-Khoury opened her 2017-18 season in a gala performance with the NDR Radio Philharmonic (Hanover).
 She returned to the ROH as Musetta in Richard Jones' LA BOHEME, a production she revisited in her Teatro Real debut in December.
 Joyce made a splash in her role debut as Imogene in Bellini's iconic opera IL PIRATA (Opéra National de Bordeaux), a role she reprised in her company debut with Theatre St. Gallen in the spring.
 She also appeared in recital with the Moscow Philharmonic Orchestra, and continued to explore bel canto repertoire in a role creation in a never-before-heard Donizetti opera (Sylvia in Donizetti's L’ANGE DE NISIDA) at the ROH this summer, in collaboration with Opera Rara whose new edition of the work was recorded for international release.
 She then premiered another world premiere with the Staatskapelle Weimar: Liszt’s SARDANAPALO.